 Lockesburg is a tiny city located in the state of Arkansas.
 With a population of 595 people and just one neighborhood, Lockesburg is the 227th largest community in Arkansas.

-Because occupations involving physical labor dominate the local economy, Lockesburg is generally considered to be a blue-collar town.
-42.82% of the Lockesburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Lockesburg, you'll notice that it is more blue-collar than most other communities in America.
+42.82% of Lockesburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lockesburg is a city of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Lockesburg who work in food service (16.15%), healthcare (7.69%), and office and administrative support (7.44%).

 Being a small city, Lockesburg does not have a public transit system used by locals to get to and from work.

-The rate of college-level education in Lockesburg is quite a bit lower than the national average among all cities of 21.84%: just 10.94% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Lockesburg with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.94% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Lockesburg in 2022 was $22,311, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $89,244 for a family of four.
 However, Lockesburg contains both very wealthy and poor people as well.